bjin01/rmt-container/README.md

 <a name="res">2</a>: RES support is planned for SLES15 SP1
 <a name="regup">3</a>: Registration data transfer to SCC is planned for SLES15 SP2

-## API documentation

-RMT partially implements the [SUSE Customer Center API](https://scc.suse.com/connect/v4/documentation).
-You can read the details of each endpoint to find out whether they are supported by RMT.

-## Feedback

-Do you have suggestions for improvement?
-Let us know!

-Go to [Issues](https://github.com/SUSE/rmt/issues/new), create a new issue and describe what you think could be improved.

 Feedback is always welcome!